LordYuuma/Slapper/README.md

 Usage:
 ------
     To slap someone simply type /slap <target> [object].
-By default you will then hit your target with a trout.
-Use the python class for defining more objects to hit someone with.
+By default you will then hit your target with said object, which is a trout if not given.

+    Use the python class for defining more objects to hit someone with:

     Slapper("foo") will create a new Slapper called "foo". foo = Slapper("foo") will do the same but assign this to the variable foo.